Introduction

 Quality control

-As part of our ongoing commitment to provide a quality service, our files are periodically reviewed by an independent regulatory or quality control body.
+As part of our ongoing commitment to provide a quality service, our files are periodically reviewed by a independent regulatory or quality control body.
 These reviewers are highly experienced professionals and are bound by the same rules of confidentiality as our principals and staff.
+If you have concerns with the service you have received please email: james.green@uk-ccm.com

-If you have concerns with the service you have received please email: james.green@uk-ccm.com with the full details of your situation and we will respond to you within 21 days.
+with the full details of your situation and we will respond to you within 21 days.

 Timing of our service

 If you provide us with all information and explanations on a timely basis in accordance with our requirements, we will plan to undertake the work within a reasonable period of time to meet any regulatory deadlines.
 However, failure to complete our services before any such regulatory deadline would not, of itself, mean that we are liable for any penalty or additional costs arising.
+We will not be liable for any penalties, interest, surcharges or losses arising from delays, errors or omissions caused by you or your agents in providing information, approvals or instructions.